(left/centre) Castello di S. Giusto; (right) coat of arms of Juan de Hoyos, Capitano (governor) of Trieste, on a bastion he built in 1557

-S. Giusto: (left) coat of arms of Pope Pius II, Bishop of Trieste in 1447-50, who in 1463 brokered a peace treaty between Venice and Trieste; (centre) gravestone of Bishop Giacinto Frangipane (1574); (right-above) gravestone of Ludovico Marenzi, nephew of Bishop Antonio Marenzi (1646-62); (right-below) gravestone of the Bishop of Baggesen, a town in Armenia, who died at Trieste in 1756, perhaps on his way to S. Lazzaro degli Armeni
+S. Giusto: (left) coat of arms of Pope Pius II, Bishop of Trieste in 1447-1450, who in 1463 brokered a peace between Venice and Trieste; (centre) gravestone of Bishop Giacinto Frangipane (1574); (right-above) coat of arms of Ludovico Marenzi, nephew of Bishop Antonio Marenzi (1646-1662); (right-below) gravestone of the Bishop of Baggesen, a town in Armenia, who died at Trieste, perhaps on his way to S. Lazzaro degli Armeni

 The Frangipane were one of the most important Roman families in the XIIth century, but in the XVIth century their influence on Roman matters had greatly declined.
 Some of them chose to fight for France, Spain or Austria and in 1600 Lello Frangipane died during the Long Turkish War (1593-1606) between Austria and the Ottomans (you may wish to see his bust by Alessandro Algardi).